normoes/simpleserver/README.md

 # simple server

-A simple server, that opens a port on a given port (default: 8080).
+A simple server, that listens on a given port (default: 8080).

 It is supposed to be used from within a busybox docker container.